LiteLLM Provider for GitHub Copilot Chat

 Shows:

-- Connection state and model count
+- Overall connection status and total model count

 - Last check timestamp